onvista-media/modelgen/README.md

 ## Dependencies

-The generated code may contain references to types that are not included in the output.
+The generated code for models may contain references to types that are not included in the output.
-These types are `UnknownCaseRepresentable`, `LossyDecodableArray` and `AnyCodable`.
+These types are `UnknownCaseRepresentable` and `LossyDecodableArray`.
 Sample implementations for the first two are found in the `Sources/Support` directory of this repo.
-For `AnyCodable`, we recommend adding `https://github.com/Flight-School/AnyCodable` to your package dependencies.